Adewole1/Adewole1/README.md

 - 👋 Hi, I’m Michael Adewole Adedayo,
 - 👀 I’m interested in making the world a better and easier place using python.
 - 🌱 I’m always doing everything I can in making above possible.
+- 🧰 I work using Python, Django, Javascript, React, PostgreSQL, Redis and a good bit of machine learning using Scikit-learn, NLTK and others.
 - 💞️ I’m looking to collaborate on any matter that can make all above possible.
 - 📫 You can reach me on
 <ol><li>Twitter: <a href='https://twitter.com/AyoWole01'>@AyoWole01</a></li>